-(A) Proximity to centers of trading and employment except where the development would generate new centers of trading and employment;

-(B) Availability of basic services such as schools, parks, wastewater systems, solid waste disposal, drainage, water, transportation systems, public utilities, and police and fire protection; and
+- - (2) It shall take into consideration the following specific factors: - (A) Proximity to centers of trading and employment except where the development would generate new centers of trading and employment; - (B) Availability of basic services such as schools, parks, wastewater systems, solid waste disposal, drainage, water, transportation systems, public utilities, and police and fire

-(C) Sufficient reserve areas for foreseeable urban growth;

-- (3) It shall include lands with satisfactory topography, drainage, and reasonably free from the danger of any flood, tsunami, unstable soil condition, and other adverse environmental effects; - (4) Land contiguous with existing urban areas shall be given more consideration than non-contiguous land, particularly when indicated for future urban use on state or county general plans or county community plans or development plans; - (5) It shall include lands in appropriate locations for new urban concentrations and shall give consideration to areas of urban growth as shown on the state and county general plans or county community plans or development plans; - (6) It may include lands which do not conform to the standards in paragraphs (1) to (5): - (A) When surrounded by or adjacent to existing urban development; and - (B) Only when those lands represent a minor portion of this district; - (7) It shall not include lands, the urbanization of which will contribute toward scattered spot urban development, necessitating unreasonable investment in public infrastructure or support services; and - (8) It may include lands with a general slope of twenty per cent or more if the commission finds that those lands are desirable and suitable for urban purposes and that the design and construction controls, as adopted by any federal, state, or county agency, are adequate to protect the public health, welfare and safety, and the public's interests in the aesthetic quality of the for agricultural production;
+- protection; and - (C) Sufficient reserve areas for foreseeable urban growth; - (3) It shall include lands with satisfactory topography, drainage, and reasonably free from the danger of any flood, tsunami, unstable soil condition, and other adverse environmental effects; - (4) Land contiguous with existing urban areas shall be given more consideration than non-contiguous land, [and] particularly when indicated for future urban use on state or county general plans or county community plans or development plans; - (5) It shall include lands in appropriate locations for new urban concentrations and shall give consideration to areas of urban growth as shown on the state and county general plans or county community plans or development plans; - (6) It may include lands which do not conform to the standards in paragraphs (1) to (5): - (A) When surrounded by or adjacent to existing urban development; and - (B) Only when those lands represent a minor portion of this district; - (7) It shall not include lands, the urbanization of which will contribute toward scattered spot urban development, necessitating unreasonable investment in public infrastructure or support services; and - (8) It may include lands with a general slope of twenty per cent or more if the commission finds that those lands are desirable and suitable for urban purposes and that the design and construction controls, as adopted by any federal, state, or county agency, are adequate to protect the public health, welfare and safety, and the public's interests in the aesthetic quality of the landscape."
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-2, 205-7) (Imp: HRS §205-2)

-\$15-15-19 Standards for determining "A" agricultural district boundaries.
+"§15-15-19 Standards for determining "A" agricultural district boundaries.
 Except as otherwise provided in this chapter, in determining the boundaries for the "A" agricultural district, the following standards shall apply:

-(1) It shall include lands with a high capacity

-(2) It may include lands with significant potential for grazing or for other agricultural uses;

-(3) It may include lands surrounded by or contiguous to agricultural lands or which are not suited to agricultural and ancillary activities by reason of topography, soils, and other related characteristics; and

-(4) It shall include all lands designated important agricultural lands pursuant to part III of chapter 205, HRS.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-2, 205-7) (Imp: HRS \$205-2)
+- (1) It shall include lands with a high capacity for agricultural production; - (2) It may include lands with significant potential for grazing or for other agricultural uses; [and] - (3) It may include lands surrounded by or contiguous to agricultural lands or which are not suited to agricultural and ancillary activities by reason of topography, soils, and other related characteristics[-]; and - (4) It shall include all lands designated important agricultural lands pursuant to part III of chapter 205, HRS."
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-2, 205-7) (Imp: HRS §205-2)

-\$15-15-20 Standards for determining "C" conservation district boundaries.
+"§15-15-20 Standards for determining "C" conservation district boundaries.
 Except as otherwise provided in this chapter, in determining the boundaries for the "C" conservation district, the following standards shall apply: